swimhelenhsu/StaRSFine/Fall2018Report.md

 ### Manual
 Much of the work of the current StaRS Fine team is built off past teams’ successes and failures.
 The current idea for pipe geometry is informed by the past failures of winged outlet pipes during high filtration speeds, which informed the calculations made to increase the area under our branches.

 The increase in area under the branches acts to decrease the velocity of the water flowing through, preventing the sand from fluidizing and exiting.
-The equation describing flow is Q = V*A where V is velocity and A is area.
+The equation describing flow is Q = VA where V is velocity and A is area.
 For a pipe with area A, velocity through V and flow rate Q, the value of Q must be the same for the mass flowing through the tree as through the pipe.
 Fluidization velocity is 5 mm/s, so the velocity through the tree must be lower than 5.
-The wing area was determined by Awing = Apipe*Vpipe/5.
-In that case, Apipe is the cross-sectional area of the 4 inch diameter pipe, and Vpipe is approximately 1 mm/s.
+The wing area was determined by

 $$A_{wing}=\frac{A_{pipe} * V_{pipe}}{5}$$

-[**For equations, it is recommended to used one or two '$'.
-Also, you may want to take the eqation out of the main text body**]
+In that case, Apipe is the cross-sectional area of the 4 inch diameter pipe, and Vpipe is approximately 1 mm/s.

 <p align="center">
 <img